wustl-pctg/NUMA-WS-Benchmarks/README.md

 ## Development Policy
-All benchmarks that will be added to the main branch must implement all the compilation commands listed below and pass both the correctness check and the sanity check.
+All benchmarks that will be added to the main branch must implement all the compilation commands listed below and pass both the correctness check and the sanity check to be accepted into the benchmark suite.
 Progress on these fronts are documented on in the functionality checklist.

 ## Future Changes
 Currently these are *hand compiled* benchmarks with the runtime calls that manage